jackonshiundu/Advanced-JAva/README.md

 # CollectionInterface.java

-This project demonstrates how to use the Collection interface and its various implementations in Java.
+This project demonstrates how to use the Collection interface and its various implementations in Java, along with sorting mechanisms using Comparable and Comparator.
 The example includes usage of List, Set, and Map collections, as well as how to iterate over them using different methods.
 Each of these collection types offers unique features suited for specific use cases.

-Overview
+Additionally, we demonstrate sorting with Comparator and Comparable to sort collections of custom objects.

+Key Concepts Covered:
 List: Allows duplicates and maintains the order of elements.
 The example uses ArrayList to show how to store integers and access them using indexes.
 Set: Does not allow duplicates and does not guarantee any specific order.
 The example uses HashSet to show how it automatically removes duplicates and iterates over elements using an iterator.
 Map: Stores data in key-value pairs.
 The example uses HashMap to store student names as keys and their corresponding grades as values, and demonstrates updating values and printing them.
+Comparator: Demonstrates how to use a Comparator to sort objects based on custom criteria (e.g., sorting Student objects by age).
+Comparable: Demonstrates sorting objects in their natural order by implementing the Comparable interface.
 Code Explanation

-List Example:
+1. List Example:
    A List<Integer> is created using ArrayList to store integers.
    Elements are added to the list using the add() method.
    The indexOf() method is used to find the index of a specific element.
-The example also shows how to use a for-each loop to iterate through the List. java
+   The example also shows how to use a for-each loop to iterate through the List.
-Copy

 List<Integer> nums = new ArrayList<>();
 nums.add(6);
 nums.add(6);
 nums.add(7);
 nums.add(3);
-System.out.println(nums.indexOf(6)); // Output: 0
+System.out.println(nums.indexOf(6)); // Output: 0 2.
 Set Example:
 A Set<Integer> is created using HashSet to store integers.
 The add() method is used to insert elements, and the Set automatically removes duplicates.
 Elements are printed using an Iterator and a for-each loop.